Ruiz, Sisco, Santander go deep in Orioles’ win over Phillies

 “If you were to try and pause or leave the game, you would get banned for the game.
 You can’t play for 30 minutes,” he said.
 “I had to finish it out the best I could. … I’m pretty sure my teammate was pretty mad at me.”

 Brogdon went 6-2 with a 2.61 ERA last season combined in the minor leagues.

 He joined a bullpen that entered Wednesday’s game with a 10.19 ERA.

+“You want to step up and be the one that turns things around,” Morgan said.

 TRAINER’S ROOM